NatashaLi-ESPRESSIF/test_proj/Mconfig_en.rst

 Data Communication
 ^^^^^^^^^

-1. Master uses a key to encrypt the information of network configuration and the white list with AES algorithms, and send it to Slave through ESP-NOW;
+1. Master uses a key to encrypt the information of network configuration and the whitelist with AES algorithms, and send it to Slave through ESP-NOW;
 2. Slave uses the key to decrypt the data it receives with AES algorithms, and completes network configuration.
 It then stops to function as Slave and switches to Master mode.

 ..
 Note::

-     As ESP-NOW implements data encryption on the data link layer, it is recommended to use the identical key whenever encrypting a product, and the key should be written in flash or directly downloaded to the firmware.
+     As ESP-NOW implements data encryption on the data link layer, an identical key must be used for the communicated devices, and the key should be written in flash or directly downloaded to the firmware.